PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 18 plans.md

 - [ ] Session Start: _Railway Aftermath_
 	- Geralt has another vision from the [[Legacy Stone]], finally unlocking it, causing him to go into a coma that is not healable by the players
-		- OR if Geralt's player can make the session,
 	- *Forge* is following the party via a small tracking device he placed on Piston before.
 He knows that the party got on a lightning rail, then stopped for a short time at the railway station, then continued on to Wroat (because piston was left in the freight car).

 - [ ] Random Encounters: *Purification Squad*